spearwolf/twopoint5d/README.md

 ## As a front-end developer how can i use this in my own projects ?

-For all developers who want to just use the featureset easily in their own projects, the _picimo_ package is intended:
+For all developers who want to just use the featureset easily in their own projects, the [@spearwolf/picimo](./packages/picimo/) package is intended:
 - picimo is a typescript library that provides react components and hooks
 - is open source, licensed under the MIT license
 - offers a ready-to-use npm package: `npm i @spearwolf/picimo`